 There are a couple of other methods that can help estimate the age of a watch.
 If you know the manufacturer of the movement and the dates that they were in business you can get a broad idea of the watch’s age.
 For example, the Lancashire Watch Company was in business from 1889 to 1911.
 Brand names can also help age a watch.
 For example, the Limit brand was registered by Hirst Brothers in 1912.
 Generally, if a watch cannot be specifically dated by a serial number or a hallmark, its age is considered to be an estimate.
 In this case, it would be listed as ‘circa’ (approximately), for example, c1910.

 Personalised engravings on watch cases often include the date.
 This is particularly the case for watches presented for significant life events, like 21st birthdays or retirements.
 In theory, the date should correspond closely to when the watch was made.
 Many collectors want their timepieces to be as authentic as possible and an engraving can detract from the watch’s originality.
 This clearly lessens the demand, the price and therefore the resale value.

 Finally, you could reach out to a specialist auction house to determine the age of a watch.
 Generally, they will have a team of experts that will be able to advise.
 Many auction houses offer free evaluation services or have specific valuation days.

 Is my antique watch valuable?

 Probably not.
 Pocket watches were made in their millions and many survive in working condition to this day.
 If you have had any success in identifying the maker and the age of the watch then you can use online auction results to determine an approximate value.
-If it is a family heirloom, treasure it for what it is and don’t worry about the value.
+If it is a family heirloom, treasure it for what it is and don’t worry about its value.
+Typically, the sentimental value will far outweigh the monetary value.
 A full service for an antique pocket watch typically costs around £120, this could represent 25 – 50% of the value of an average antique watch.

 Does the condition of an antique watch affect its value?